Big Day of Giving 2026!

 Blackberry Creek not only rescues animals from neglect, abuse, and slaughter, but offers them permanent sanctuary.
 This sets us apart from traditional animal shelters and guarantees that animals will have their physical, mental, and emotional needs met for the duration of their natural lives.
 The sanctuary is currently the home to many rescued animals including donkeys, llamas, pigs, chickens, turkeys, guinea fowl, cats, dogs, sheep, goats, cows, geese, and ducks.

 As a founding sanctuary of the LEAP (Leaders for Ethics, Animals, and the Planet program) we believe in the importance of humane education for the next generation.
-Through guided tours, visitor days, enrichment workshops, wellness courses, and volunteerism, we promote the humane treatment of animals, plant-based eating, and the value of community collaboration, hard work, service, and empathy.
+We currently provide the following programs to promote the humane treatment of animals, plant-based eating, and the value of community collaboration, hard work, service, and empathy.:

 At Blackberry Creek, we also actively work to promote: